marnelfr/back-to-symfony/README.md

 # Symfony 6
 ## Bundles
-Bundle are Symfony plugins.
+Bundles are Symfony plugins.
 They're normal PHP packages, except that they plug in into Symfony.
 And the main thing they give are services.
 They register some PHP classes they come with